 “We just got into a closed construction site in Manhattan.
 Hardly anybody can do that.
 You did it with ease.
 How do you do that?”

 Seth hadn’t really thought about it before.
 It just seemed to be his nature.
-Katy’s question made him curious,
+Seth’s question made him curious,